toilops/deploy-digital-ocean/README.md

 ```
 pip install -r requirements.txt
 ```

-SSH key needs to be set within your Digital Ocean account before using this role.
-You will need to pass your Digital Ocean ssh key id to the role.
+The role will handle creating the ssh key if the `do_ssh_key_id` is undefined.
+When using an existing ssh key already within your Digital Ocean account you will need to retrieve the key id and set the variable.
 To find your ssh key id you can make a simple GET request to the `/v2/account/keys` api.
 API docs can be found [here](https://developers.digitalocean.com/documentation/v2/#list-all-keys)

 Role Variables
 --------------